Skip to content

 Innowwide is funded by the European Union as part of the European Partnership on Innovative SMEs.
 Innowwide is a funding programme within Eureka, the world’s biggest network for international cooperation in R&D and innovation, present in over 45 countries.

 Innowwide encourages you to take your R&D to markets all over the world by providing support to SMEs to partner with potential counterparts globally.
-As an innovative SMEs, you can apply for a grant of 60,000 euros to assess the viability of your company’s research or commercial ambitions in international markets in Africa, the Middle East, North and South America or Asia-Pacific.
+As an innovative SMEs, you can apply for a grant of EUR 60,000 to assess the viability of your company’s research or commercial ambitions in international markets in Africa, the Middle East, North and South America or Asia-Pacific.

 You will find more information about the Innowwide programme and its eligibility criteria on the Eureka network’s website.